 - InTone® is a voice-guided exercise program to strengthen the pelvic floor

 - Biofeedback is a therapy technique that helps reestablish control of the pelvic muscles

 - Uroplasty repairs an injury or defect within the walls of the urethra to reduce the urge to urinate frequently and urgently

 - InterStim™ is a small device implanted under the skin of one of the upper buttocks that gently stimulates the sacral nerves to facilitate proper bladder function

 - Autologous sling or synthetic sling surgery, performed with robotic assistance or open surgery, adds support to your bladder

-Some treatments are geared toward men while others are suited for female anatomy.
+Some treatments are geared toward men, while others are suited for the female anatomy.
 Ask your doctor about your treatment options.

-If you’re suffering from urinary incontinence, consult the Urology of Greater Atlanta.
+If you’re suffering from urinary incontinence, contact Urology of Greater Atlanta today.
 You don’t need to feel embarrassed or assume that bladder control loss is an inevitable part of aging.
-The team of expert urologists at Urology of Greater Atlanta can help.
+Our team of expert urologists in Georgia can help.